-The LTC3567 is a highly integrated power management IC which includes a high efficiency switch mode PowerPath controller, a battery charger, an ideal diode, an always-on LDO and a 1A buck-boost switching regulator.
-The entire chip is controllable via an I2C serial port.
+The LTC3566 family are highly integrated power management ICs which includes a high efficiency switch mode PowerPath controller, a battery charger, an ideal diode, an always-on LDO, and a 1A buck-boost switching regulator.
+The entire chip is controlled via direct digital inputs.

 Designed specifically for USB applications, the PowerPath controller incorporates a precision average input current step-down switching regulator to make maximum use of the allowable USB power.
-Because power is conserved, the LTC3567 allows the load current on V{OUT} to exceed the current drawn by the USB port without exceeding the USB load specifications.
+Because power is conserved, the LTC3566 family allows the load current on V{OUT} to exceed the current drawn by the USB port, making maximum use of the allowable USB power for battery charging.
+For USB compatibility, the switching regulator includes a precision average input current limit.
+The PowerPath switching regulator and battery charger communicate to ensure that the average input current never exceeds the USB specifications.